 When your application has been received the Council’s Blue Badge team will contact you to advise what will happen next.

 If the Council is unable to validate your eligibility for a Blue Badge through its own records.
-These are the Electoral Register, Housing Benefit or Council Tax systems, you will be contacted and asked to supply appropriate evidence.
+The record we check are the Electoral Register, Housing Benefit or Council Tax systems.
+If we cannot validate your eligibility, we will contact you and ask you to supply appropriate evidence.
 For example:

 - proof of address eg. letter from the Pensions Service, valid Driving Licence etc;

-- or other additional information, such as an award letter for Higher Rate of the Mobility Component of the Disability Living Allowance or a Certificate of Vision Impairment signed by a consultant ophthalmologist.
+- additional information, such as an award letter for Higher Rate of the Mobility Component of the Disability Living Allowance.
+Or, a Certificate of Vision Impairment signed by a consultant ophthalmologist.

 Organisations applying for a Blue Badge will be required to provide the following evidence:

-- A signed declaration on the organisation’s letter-headed paper.
-The declaration needs to say that they are an organisation concerned with the care of disabled people and that they will be using the vehicle solely for the purpose of transporting those people.
+- a signed declaration on the organisation’s letter-headed paper.
+This must state that they are concerned with the care of disabled people.
+Also, that they will be using the vehicle solely for the purpose of transporting those people.
 This should be signed by a Board Member or Trustee of the organisation.

 A £10 application fee is payable for all successful applications.
 If you are unsuccessful, you will receive a letter explaining why and outlining your right to appeal.

-You should report this online and request a replacement: Apply for or renew a blue badge .
+To report this online and request a replacement badge, visit: Apply for or renew a blue badge (Gov.uk).

-Under the terms of the Blue Badge scheme, a Blue Badge can only be used in a vehicle when it is being used to transport the Blue Badge holder.
+A Blue Badge, can only be used in a vehicle when it is used to transport the badge holder.
 Under no circumstances should someone other than the badge holder be claiming the Blue Badge concessions.
-Therefore, they must never give the badge to anyone else to use if the badge holder does no intend to travel, even if they are a friend or family member.
-This includes friends or relatives collecting items such as prescriptions on the badge holder's behalf.
+The badge must never be given to anyone to use, if the badge holder is not travelling with them.
+Note: This includes friends and family members.

 Misuse of the badge by someone who is not disabled is an offence under Section 117 of the Road Traffic Act .
 The maximum fine on conviction is £1,000.
 This applies in addition to whatever penalty may be imposed for any parking offence.

 Blue Badge fraud is on the increase and undermines the integrity of the scheme.
-On 17th February 2016, Calderdale Council approved a policy that details how we will deal with Fraud and Misuse, see: Blue badge enforcement policy [PDF 166KB]
+On 17th February 2016, Calderdale Council approved a policy that details how we will deal with Fraud and Misuse.
+For more information on this policy, read: Blue badge enforcement policy [PDF 166KB] .

-If you suspect that a Blue Badge is being used illegally, we would encourage you to report this.
-Use this form: Report misuse of a blue badge [PDF 147KB]
+If you suspect a Blue Badge is being used illegally, we encourage you to report it.
+Please use this form: Report misuse of a blue badge [PDF 147KB] .

-All personal information with be dealt with in strict confidence.
+All personal information with be dealt with in strictest confidence.